TCPA Cold Calling Rules You Need to Know

 TCPA Autodialer Rules

-Consumers are generally annoyed if they get a phone call from a business they’ve never heard of before, because their phone number happened to randomly generated.
+Consumers are generally annoyed if they get a phone call from a business they’ve never heard of before, because their phone number happened to be randomly generated.
 Wouldn’t you be?
 Plus, this method of sales goes against just about every piece of advice we’ve read about buyer personas.

 When Does the TCPA Require Prior Express Written Consent?